Brandon Stadium: Re-Opening

-Greyhounds returned in 2004, Simon Harris the Wimbledon Racing Manager was recruited at the end of 2003,the track was relaid in time for an April 2004 start.
+Greyhounds returned in 2004, Simon Harris the Wimbledon Racing Manager was recruited at the end of 2003, the track was relaid in time for an April 2004 start.
 New kennels were built for the racing schedule of Wednesday, Friday and Saturday evening racing.
 The track received more good news when it was awarded the 2004 Trainers championship.
 Matt Dartnall trained two hounds through to the 2009 English Greyhound Derby final.

 Subsequent closures and re-opening

 After Boxing Day 2009 the company went into liquidation and closed.
 Just three years later the well-known professional gambler and owner Harry Findlay re-opened Coventry until 2014 when it shut once again.
 Independent racing (unaffiliated to a governing body) then took place until January 2016.

 Track records

-Arson attack
+Since closure

 In May 2022, the stadium caught fire, causing substantial damage to the grounds, with firefighters taking four hours to extinguish the fire.
 The cause was revealed as arson.
 Several months before the incident, an anonymous urban explorer had noted security concerns at the site that left it vulnerable to attack, and Brandon Estates had been previously accused of failing to keep the site secure.

+On 12 May 2023, the owners Brandon Estates appealed against the decision of the local council refusing planning permission for 124 houses and a 3G football pitch on the site.
+In January 2024, Brandon Estates appeal for planning application to redevelop the site was dismissed by the Inspector.